laacz/advent-of-code/2024/readme.md

 For second part I took a thinking pause.
 Came up with an algorithm.
 Rushed to implement it.
 It was not the right one.
 Going up/down and increasing range to check for obstacles.
 Everything worked, except for the test case's 311th step.
 Had to come up with another approach - identify all boxes and then just move them.
 If at least one box is not movable, we're blocked.

 ![Testcase visualization](https://raw.githubusercontent.com/laacz/advent-of-code/main/2024/day15/sokoban.png?raw=true)

+## Day 16

+Dijkstra.
+Composite graph, where turns should be part of the state.
+I. Do.
+Not.
+Like.
+Graphs.
+I got all the paths in the part1, so part2 was already solved.
+Oddly late in the game for the first time this year.
+Got a bit fancy with directions tho, but got stuck on path reconstruction, as I often do.